-With superannuation now being a compulsory part of life, many people soon have significant amounts in their super and its growing at 9.5% per year - the minimum compulsory amount all employers are required to withhold from your income and deposit into your super account, for retirement.
+With superannuation now becoming a compulsory part of life, many people soon have significant amounts in their super growing at 9.5% per year - the minimum compulsory amount all employers are required to withhold from your income and deposit into your super account, for your retirement.

-In reality, if you passed away today, the value of your super benefit can be significantly higher because of the ‘hidden’ life insurance component.
+In reality, if you passed away today, the value of your super account could be significantly higher because of a ‘hidden’ life insurance component.